 (b) received such further information (if any) as the magistrate or justice of the peace requires concerning the grounds on which the issue of the warrant is sought.

-73. Further provisions relating to warrants by telephone etc.
+73. Warrants by telephone etc., further provisions for

 (1) If a magistrate or justice of the peace completes and signs a warrant under section 72(5) —